2017 World Matchplay

-The 2017 BetVictor World Matchplay was the 24th annual staging of the World Matchplay, organised by the Professional Darts Corporation.
-The tournament took place at the Winter Gardens, Blackpool, from 22 to 30 July 2017.
+The 2017 BetVictor World Matchplay was a professional darts tournament that took place at the Winter Gardens, Blackpool, from 22–30 July 2017.
+It was the twenty-fourth annual staging of the World Matchplay to be organised by the Professional Darts Corporation.

-Michael van Gerwen was the two-times defending champion but lost to Phil Taylor 16–6 in the quarter-finals, with Taylor then going on to beat Peter Wright 18–8 in the final to claim his 16th World Matchplay Championship.
-It was Taylor's final appearance in this tournament and his last major tournament win.
+Michael van Gerwen was the defending champion but lost to Phil Taylor 16–6 in the quarter-finals, Taylor beat Peter Wright 18–8 in the final to claim his 16th World Matchplay title.
+It was Taylor's final appearance in the tournament and his last major tournament win.

 Prize money

 The prize fund increased from £450,000 to £500,000, with the winner's earnings increasing from £100,000 to £115,000.

 Format

 In previous stagings of the event all games had to be won by two clear legs with no sudden-death legs.
 However, in 2013 after consulting the host broadcaster Sky Sports, the PDC decided that games will now only proceed for a maximum of six extra legs before a tie-break leg is required.
 For example, in a best of 19 legs first round match, if the score reaches 12–12 then the 25th leg will be the decider.